ketanSaxena/schema-validator/README.md

 - `type`: field that can be `boolean | string | number` to define type of value of that property
 - `required`: field can be set to true if the property is required in target file
 - `length` : feild can be used for string values to check minimum and max length of string. example `length: { min: 3, max: 32 }`
+- `use` : an object of custom validation methods to be checked for a particular field.
+Each function in use object should take `value` param as input and return a boolean.

 ## Schema File Examples